 Discerning the responsibilities of a leasehold property management company can be complicated, so our clear and concise guide should help to ascertain exactly what they are responsible for.

-When a RMC manages the communal areas of a building and estate areas will require maintenance:-
+When a RMC manages the communal areas of a building and estate areas, the following will require maintenance:

 - Structure, walls and roofs